Claudia gens: Praenomina

 The early Claudii favored the praenomina Appius, Gaius, and Publius.
 These names were used by the patrician Claudii throughout their history.
 Tiberius was used by the family of the Claudii Nerones, while Marcus, although used occasionally by the earliest patrician Claudii, was favored by the plebeian branches of the family.
 According to Suetonius, the gens avoided the praenomen Lucius because two early members with this name had brought dishonor upon the family, one having been convicted of highway robbery, and the other of murder.
 However, the name was used by at least one branch of the Claudii in the final century of the Republic, including one who, as Rex Sacrorum, was certainly patrician.
-To these names, the plebeian Claudii added Quintus and Sextus.
+To these names, the plebeian Claudii added Quintus and Sextus, though Elizabeth Rawson has argued that Quintus was acceptable among the Pulchri as well.

 The praenomen Appius is often said to have been unique to the Claudii, and nothing more than a Latinization of the Sabine Attius.
 But in fact there are other figures in Roman history named "Appius", and in later times the name was used by plebeian families such as the Junii and the Annii.
 Thus, it seems more accurate to say that the Claudii were the only patrician family at Rome known to have used Appius.
 As for its Sabine equivalent, Attius has been the subject of much discussion by philologists.
 The form Attus is mentioned by Valerius Maximus, who connected it with the bucolic Greek name Atys.
 Braasch translated it as Väterchen, "little father," and connected it with a series of childhood parental names: "atta, tata, acca," and the like, becoming such names as Tatius (also Sabine) and Atilius.

 During the late Republic and early Empire, the Claudii Nerones, who gave rise to the Imperial family, adopted the praenomen Decimus, seldom used by any patrician family.
 Subsequently they began to exchange traditional praenomina for names that first entered the family as cognomina, such as Nero, Drusus, and Germanicus.